etomuc/CPC464-iRAM1024/README.md

 Legacy software that supports the DK'Tronics memory standard will be able to access up to 576K of RAM ([the maximum suppored by DK'Tronics](https://www.cpcwiki.eu/index.php/Standard_Memory_Expansions#Standard_128K-512K_Expansions_.28dk.27tronics.2Fdobbertin-style.29)).
 More recent software, like e.g. SymbOS, with support for the [enhanced Yarek/RAM7 standard](https://www.cpcwiki.eu/index.php/Standard_Memory_Expansions#Extended_1M-4M_Expansions_.28RAM7.2FYarek-style.29) will see the full 1024K.

 > [!IMPORTANT]
->**An incompatibility with the M4 board has been reported.
-It's not clear yet if this can be resolved.**
 >
 > This version will properly work only in the Amstrad CPC 464 and 664.
 It will not work in the Amstrad Plus and GX4000 models and can potentially cause harm to them.
 >